scalalandio/chimney/docs/docs/supported-patching.md

       // expected output:
       // User(name = Some(value = "John"), age = Some(value = 30))
     }

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher: Patcher[User, UserPatch] = Patcher.define[User, UserPatch] .ignoreNoneInPatch
+      .buildPatcher
     ```

 If the flag was enabled in the implicit config it can be disabled with `.clearOnNoneInPatch`.